smzerehpoush/resume/README.md

 Software Developer | <a href="https://www.sep.ir/"> Saman Electronic Payments </a> | Tehran </br>
 12/2020 - Present</br>
-SEP is a software company that has lots of projects in fintech industry.
+SEP is a software company that has lots of projects in the FinTech industry.
 I had the chance to work on many of these projects and begin my new adventure as a dotnet developer.
 -  Migrated an existing project (Card to Card Transfer) from an old Monolithic WCF service to many .NET-Core services with Microservice architecture
 - Refactoring 724 app codebase
-- Developing Core Payment Services for Organization Teams
 - Monitoring system with integrating custom metrics, Prometheus, and Grafana
 - Interviewing candidates in the tech team